StormAtronach/Morrowind75/README.md

 Disable everything under the Immersion and Cool Stuff, Alternate Starts, and Magic separators in MO2.
 Run TES3Merge from the MO2 executable dropdown, and you are ready to go.

 # Other stuff
+When you first start the game with Wares enabled, there will be three errors.
+Just click "ok", they are harmless.
+These should go away in a future version of Wares.

 This is my first Wabbajack modlist.
 I have done everything as best as I could, but feel free to contact me if you find a bug or something to be corrected.
 Thanks for your help!

 # Have Fun!